Joan Little: The trial

 William Griffin was the prosecutor who had concluded that Little had lured the 62-year-old jailer so she could escape.

 When the autopsy came back, it was concluded that Little's explanation of the incident was true.
 The autopsy concluded that the eleven stab wounds given to Alligood were in self-defense.
 Only one stab had been a fatal one, while the other ten were clear signs of self-defense against an attacker.

-On August 15, 1975, the jury of six whites and six African Americans deliberated for one hour and 25 minutes and rendered a verdict of not guilty.
+On August 15, 1975, the jury of six Whites and six African Americans deliberated for one hour and 25 minutes and rendered a verdict of not guilty.
 Among them were Jennie Lancaster, Pecola Jones, and 26-year-old jury spokesperson Mark Neilsen.
+Little broke down in sobs upon hearing the verdict.

-Jerry Paul had Joan Little walk around in front of the media with the book To Kill a Mockingbird in order to encourage comparisons between her and Tom Robinson, the imprisoned black man of the novel.
+Jerry Paul had Joan Little walk around in front of the media with the book To Kill a Mockingbird in order to encourage comparisons between her and Tom Robinson, the imprisoned Black man of the novel.

 The Free Joan campaigns were successful enough that Joan's counsel were able to get the first degree murder charge reduced to second degree murder.
-Judge Hobgood noted that the prosecution did not have liable evidence.
+Judge Hamilton H. Hobgood noted that the prosecution did not have liable evidence.

 Joan Little was returned to prison to serve the remainder of her sentence for breaking and entering.
 One month before she would have been eligible for parole, she made an escape.
 She was caught and then convicted and sentenced for the escape.
 She was freed in June 1979 and moved to New York City.

 Legacy of trial

 Joan Little was the first woman in the United States to be acquitted of murder committed in self-defense against a sexual assault.

 Joan Little's trial attracted the attention of many political activists, including Angela Davis; Rosa Parks, who formed a local chapter for Little's defense; and Karen Galloway, a former Duke University Law student who worked closely with Joan Little on her case.
 Galloway spent countless hours with Ms. Little and came to know her better than anyone else during the trial.
-Others who took part in Little's case included Maulana Karenga (Ron Karenga), Ralph Abernathy, who spoke during a protest outside Beaufort County courthouse, Bernice Johnson Reagon, who contributed to funding support for Ms. Little, and Dr. Larry Little, a Black Panther Party leader (Winston-Salem chapter), who stood by Little's side and was vocal in his concerns about the trial and about subjects that weren't well covered during the trial.
+Others who took part in Little's case included Maulana Karenga (Ron Karenga); Ralph Abernathy, who spoke during a protest outside Beaufort County courthouse; Bernice Johnson Reagon, who contributed to funding support for Ms. Little; and Dr. Larry Little, a Black Panther Party leader (Winston-Salem chapter), who stood by Little's side and was vocal in his concerns about the trial and about subjects that weren't well covered during the trial.

-During the Little trial, other women came forward to testify about Alligood's history of sexual assault in prison, including African American women Ida Mae Roberson and Phyllis Ann Moore.
+During the Little trial, other women came forward to testify about Alligood's history of sexual assault in prison, including African-American women Ida Mae Roberson and Phyllis Ann Moore.
 Their testimony encouraged Little's jury to lean toward her defense.